espocrm/documentation/docs/user-guide/reports.md

 ### Field filter

 Field filters are simple to use.
 They allow to filter by specific fields of a target entity type as well as fields of related records.
-E.g. you can filter Opportunities by a field of Account entity type.
+For example, you can filter Opportunities by a field of the Account entity type.

 ![Field filter](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/reports/filter-field.png)